NEW YEAR PROMO: Sign up NOW for Summer, 2024!

 $360 for 10 week choices, please mail us a check.

-In these uncertain times, it's more important than ever to have a close connection to your food.
+It's more important than ever to have a close connection to your food.
 As a CSA shareholder, you are deeply connected to your farmer, and help provide her livelihood.
-While there are many ways to access local foods today, your direct involvement with this farm is at the core of its ability to remain in business.
-Most of your share money is then spent in the local community!
+While there are many ways to access local foods today, your direct involvement with this farm is at the core of its ability to remain in business, and for local farms like ours to be there for you in good times and in bad.
+Most of your contribution is spent in the local community!
 You share the risks and joys of the farming season directly with the farm.

 We are a woman-owned business committed to: